Simplicity

 Aphorism attributed to Albert Einstein

 In the face of an ever accelerated and complex world, I have found seeking simplicity to be a shelter.
-Rather than getting caught up in, and reacting to our fast moving and complex world, embracing simplicity has enabled me to take a step back, providing space to deepen my understanding, make better decisions, and given my heart space.
-Using simplicity as a “lens” has improved my thinking, designs, and improved the quality of my daily life.
+Rather than getting caught up in, and reacting to our fast moving and complex world, embracing simplicity has enabled me to take a step back, providing space to deepen my understanding, make better decisions, and gives my heart space.
+Using simplicity as a “lens” has improved my thinking, designs, and the quality of my daily life.

 Simplicity in Possessions